huggingface/blog/gemma-peft.md

 ```

 # Next Steps
 We walked through this simple example adapted from the source notebook to illustrate the LoRA finetuning method applied to Gemma models.
 The full colab for GPU can be found [here](https://huggingface.co/google/gemma-7b/blob/main/examples/notebook_sft_peft.ipynb), and the full script for TPU can be found [here](https://huggingface.co/google/gemma-7b/blob/main/examples/example_fsdp.py).
 We are excited about the endless possibilities for research and learning thanks to this recent addition to our open source ecosystem.
-We encourage users to also visit Gemma documentation, and our launch blog for more examples to train, finetune and deploy Gemma models.
+We encourage users to also visit the [Gemma documentation](https://huggingface.co/docs/transformers/v4.38.0/en/model_doc/gemma), as well as our launch blog for more examples to train, finetune and deploy Gemma models.